• Skip to primary navigation

 Below are step-by-step instructions on how to make egg pad see ew:

-7. Let the noodles char a bit in the pan for smoky flavor.
+7. Char the noodles in the pan for 30-60 seconds for extra flavor.
 Serve and enjoy!

 Storage